evrblk/monstera-example/README.md

 ## Monstera codegen

 Monstera codegen is the opinionated part of the framework.
-I wanted to achieve type-safety and utilize comple-time checks without reflection, but wanted to eliminate human mistakes from vast boilerplate code.
+I wanted to achieve type-safety and utilize compile-time checks without reflection, but wanted to eliminate human mistakes from vast boilerplate code.
 So I generate all boilerplate code.